mikolaj-jankowski/Clean-Architecture-And-Domain-Driven-Design-Solution-Template/README.md

 I couldn't find any repository that met the following criteria:

-    1. Implemented Mediator pattern using MassTransit library instead of MediatR with added message interception support (similar to IPipelineBehaviour in MediatR).
+    1. Implemented Mediator pattern **using MassTransit library instead of MediatR** with added message interception support (similar to IPipelineBehaviour in MediatR).
-    2. Fully implemented system observability using Open Telemetry.
+    2. Implemented system observability using Open Telemetry.
-    3. Project created according to Clean Architecture and DDD with a domain other than e-commerce (e.g., order aggregate, etc.).
+    3. Implemented Domain Events as part of Eventual Consistency, so Domain Events are not published in the same transaction as saving/updating Aggregate.

 Even when encountering projects that fulfilled one of these points, they often conflicted with others or omitted them entirely.
 Therefore, I decided to create a project that meets the above criteria.
 I am sharing it in case someone else is looking for something similar.